-When your deposit customer dies, many issues and questions arise.
+When your account holder dies, many issues and questions arise.
 Who can have information on the account?
 Who owns the account?
-What has access to the account?
+Who has access to the account?
 What happens with powers of attorney and authorized signers on account?
 Can the spouse of the sole proprietor continue to access the account?
 What about that last tax refund check?
 Is the account still insured?
 Can a check be written to a funeral home?
 What about the checks coming in to pay funeral expense?
-Learn about checks, IRAs, deposit ownership, trusts, UTMA, affidavits of heirship and other complex issues that can occur when a customer is deceased.
+Learn about checks, IRAs, deposit ownership, trusts, UTMA, affidavits of heirship and other complex issues that can occur when a account holder is deceased.

 - Probate versus non-probate transfers

 - When does the will govern and when does the signature card?

 - What by passes a will?
 PODs, IRAs, JTWROS?

 - When do we know that a account holder is deceased?

 - When can we use small estate affidavits?